Rangula Kala

 Rangula Kala (English: A Colourful Dream) is a 1983 Indian Telugu-language drama film written and directed by B. Narsing Rao.
 The film won the Best Feature Film in Telugu, at the 31st National Film Awards "For a vivid portrayal of urban life as seen by a sensitive painter in search of his identification with the masses".
 It was screened in "Indian Panorama" of the 9th International Film Festival of India.

 Plot

-The film chronicles the life a skilled painter who fails to gain recognition, subsequently gets idealistically inspired to oppose the art of the elite.
+The film chronicles the life of a skilled painter who fails to gain recognition, subsequently gets idealistically inspired to oppose the art of the elite.